 I make each Stirsby individually.
 No two are exactly alike.
 They are made from non-first-growth hardwoods and scrap wood from a fine furniture shop.

 Each Stirsby comes with a label identifying the species of wood used from working end to the handle’s tip.
 The label also has space for the price and my email address.
-On the back, there’s a fanciful “history”of the Stirsby with care instructions inside.
+On the back, there’s a fanciful “history”of the Stirsby.

 My Retail Outlets